diaogecp3/LatticeTriangulator/README.md

 - 'i': Insert a ball.

 ### Tessellation of a hub
+A hub object is created from a set of spheres, including an inner sphere and some outer spheres.
+Each outer sphere is created using two points *A* and *B*, where *A* defines its center, and distance from *A* to *B* defines its radius.

+Currently, we don't support the case where the beams of a hub are almost "on the same side".

 In `latticeTriangulator.pde`, specify the test number:
 ```
 test = 20;